 In preparing its August 2005 access arrangement submission Western Power commissioned National Institute of Economics & Industry Research (NIEIR) to review the company's forecasts for energy and demand for the transmission network, for each year of the forthcoming access arrangement period (2006-07 to 2008-09 inclusive).
 NIEIR was asked to verify whether Western Power's forecasts were suitable for the purpose of establishing the access arrangement.
 Specifically, it was noted that the transmission energy and demand forecasts should be prepared on a consistent basis, and should be reconcilable to the forecasts contained in the 2004 Generation Status Review (GSR).

-Since NIEIR provided its report (in March 2005), the Independent Market Operator (IMO) has released its Statement of Opportunities (SOO), which provides more recent energy and demand forecasts.
-The Authority's Draft Decision commented in paragraph 186 that:
+Since NIEIR provided its report (in March 2005), the Independent Market Operator (IMO) has released its Statement of Opportunities (SOO) for both 2005 and 2006, which provides more recent energy and demand forecasts.